 3D Laser Scanning Technology.

-I agree it does look like alien technology, but in fact the laser scanner is a combination of electronics and precision optics plus and years of experience all built into a robust, portable unit.
+If you are not familiar with the term “3d laser scanning”, it may bring to mind barcode scanning or body scanning at the airport.
+While a 3D laser scanner may look a little like alien technology, it is in fact a very down-to-earth combination of electronics and precision optics packed into a robust, portable unit.
 3D laser scanning creates a digital representation of a physical object in the form of a point cloud which can later be converted into a 3D model.

 What is 3D laser scanning?